Subgap states at ferromagnetic and spiral-ordered magnetic chains in two-dimensional superconductors. I. Continuum description: Model

-\textbf{\em Green's functions}.
-Green's functions conveniently provide a full characterization of the system.
+describes a line of ferromagnetic scatterers.
+Here $L$ is the chain length and eventually we let $L \to \infty$.
+The gauge transformation also transforms the kinetic energy, $\epsilon_{\bk}\to \epsilon_{(k_x + \sigma k_m, k_y)}$, but leaves the pairing term unchanged.
+Note that in a purely 1D system, this gauge transformation is identical to the effect of a spin-orbit interaction \cite{Braunecker2010}.

+The inhomogeneous problem with a chain of magnetic scatterers allows for an exact solution through scattering theory.
+This will provide us with the full Green's functions for this system, and thus conveniently allow for a full characterization of the electronic structure.
 Since in the gauge transformed basis we maintain the translational invariance along the $k_x$ direction, we will work in mixed momentum-position $(k_x,y)$ space.
-Due to the spin-flip scattering by $H_m$ we must furthermore consider an extended Nambu-spin basis $(\tilde{c}^\dagger_{\bk,\uparrow}, \tilde{c}^\dagger_{\bk,\downarrow}, \tilde{c}_{-\bk,\downarrow}, \tilde{c}_{-\bk,\uparrow})$, with the restriction $k_x>0$ to avoid double counting of states.
+Due to the spin-flip scattering by $H_m$ we must furthermore consider an extended Nambu-spin basis

+with the restriction $k_x\ge0$ to avoid double counting of states.
+Notice that this basis is expressed in the gauge transformed operators, Eq.\ \eqref{eq:gauge_transf}, and does not have the minus sign that is used e.g.\ in front of $\tilde{c}_{-\bk,\uparrow}$ in parts of the literature.
 The retarded Green's function of the superconducting substrate then takes the form